VitezslavBurda/archprinciples/README.md

 * TBD

 ## D2 – Security by Design
-> **By** applying strict information risk assessments and by embedding security controls into architecture and delivery processes, **it is ensured that** our services and systems are secure by design **so that** security does not become an expensive after-thought, and that customer and employee data and processes are kept secure.
+> **By** applying strict information risk assessments and by embedding security controls into architecture and delivery processes, **it is ensured that** our services and systems are secure by design **so that** security does not become an expensive after-thought, customer and employee data and processes are kept secure and risk is kept to a minimum.

 ### Implications
 * Data is classified according to its security requirements and limited work is part of company regulations.